 Still, there are some other considerations, such as comfort and cost.
 These 10 tips will help.

-.
+- Choose clothes that look like what you'd normally wear.
 The designs, fabrics, and colors should appeal to your personal sense of style.
-Your maternity wardrobe shouldn't make you feel like your choices were limited.
+Your maternity wardrobe shouldn't make you feel like your choices are limited.